kyren/goggles/README.md

    implementation for tuples of `SystemData`.

 3) The `resource_set` module defines a `ResourceSet` which is similar to an `AnyMap` with values stored in a `RwLock`.
-It doesn't ever block, instead it simply panics when aliasing rules are violated.
+Unlike a set of `RwLock`s though it doesn't ever block, instead it simply panics when aliasing rules are violated.
 It is designed so that you can use the `par_seq` module to build systems that operate over the defined resources.
 It also includes convenient types for defining and requesting read / write handles to resources which implement `SystemData`, so they can be used in tuples like `(Read<ResourceA>, Write<ResourceB>)`.
 It is very similar to the `World` type in `shred`.

-4) The `join` module contains a definition for a `Join` trait for data stored by `u32` indexes and tracked by a `BitSet`.
-It provides the ability to iterate over a `Join` sequentially and in parallel, and provides means to join multiple `Join` instances together.
+4) The `join` module contains a definition for a `Join` trait for data stored by `u32` indexes and tracked by a `BitSet` with fast, unsafe access.
+It provides the ability to iterate safely over a `Join` sequentially and in parallel, and provides means to join multiple `Join` instances together.
 It is similar to the `Join` trait in `specs`, but redesigned for a bit more safety.

 5) The `component` module contains the `Component` and `RawStorage` traits, as well as the 3 most useful storage types: `VecStorage`, `DenseVecStorage`, and